GStreamer/gstreamer/Playback+tutorial+3+Short-cutting+the+pipeline.markdown

   g_main_loop_quit (data->main_loop);
 }

-/* This function is called when playbin2 has created the appsrc element, so we have
+/* This function is called when playbin has created the appsrc element, so we have
  * a chance to configure it. */ static void source_setup (GstElement *pipeline, GstElement *source, CustomData *data) {
   gchar *audio_caps_text;